johntrue15/NOCTURN-X-ray-repo/README.md

 # NSF NOCTURN Metadata

 Welcome to the **NOCTURN Metadata** project!
-This repository is dedicated to streamlining non-clinical tomographic imaging workflows across various facilities, while keeping each facility’s code and configurations separated into their own Git branches.
+This repository is dedicated to streamlining non-clinical tomographic imaging workflows across various facilities, while keeping each facility's code and configurations separated into their own Git branches.

 ## Table of Contents